Zydeco: Origin of term

 The origin of the term "zydeco" is uncertain.
 One theory is that it derives from the French phrase Les haricots [ne] sont pas salés, which, when spoken in Louisiana French, is pronounced /fr/.
 This literally translates as "the green beans aren't salted" and is used idiomatically to express hardship.

+Initially, several different spellings of the word existed, including "zarico" and "zodico" (in some dialects of French, r has the same pronunciation used by certain dialects of American English for specific instances of d — a voiced alveolar tap /fr/).

 In 1960, musicologist Mack McCormick used the spelling "zydeco" in the liner notes for a compilation album: A Treasury of Field Recordings.
 The word was used in reviews, and McCormick began publicizing it around Houston as a standard spelling.
 Its use was also accepted by musician Clifton Chenier (who had earlier recorded "Zodico Stomp" in 1955) in his recording "Zydeco Sont Pas Salés".
 Chenier later claimed credit for having coined this spelling.

 Another possible root word for zydeco is a West African term for "musicking".
 Recent studies based on early Louisiana recordings made by Alan and John Lomax suggest that the term, as well as the tradition, may have African origins.
-The west African languages of tribes affected by the slave trade provide some clues as to the origins of zydeco.
-In at least a dozen languages from this culture-area of Africa, the syllables "za", "re", and "go" are frequently associated with dancing and/or playing music".
+The West African languages of tribes affected by the slave trade provide some clues as to the origins of zydeco.
+In at least a dozen languages from this cultural area of Africa, the syllables "za", "re", and "go" are frequently associated with dancing and/or playing music.
 It is also possible that "za re go" evolved into les haricots by French-Creole speaking generations unfamiliar with the original language, turning what would have been unfamiliar words into a phonetically similar phrase in the regional language.

 The word "zydeco" can refer to the musical genre, the dance style, or a social gathering at which the music is played.